n42r/guestrrday/README.md

 Guestrrday scans a list of song titles and queries discogs.com for the year and label of each.
 This is clearly a simple function, right?
 Why a whole tool?

-I made this tool because I had to strict requirements: *high prediction rate* and *high accuracy* **at scale**.
+I made this tool because I had two strict requirements: *high prediction rate* and *high accuracy* **at scale**.
 So what is the current prediction rate and accuracy you ask?
-Well, there are three variables affecting prediction rate and accuracy: (1) the completeness of the discogs.com database, (2) unsanitized tracknames / filenames, and (3) the limitations of the discogs search engine (relative to duckduckgo or google, for example).
-We can't control number (1) but we can control (2) & (3), and this is what this tool focuses on.
+Well, there are three variables affecting prediction rate and accuracy: (1) the completeness of the discogs.com database, (2) unsanitized tracknames / filenames, and (3) the limitations of the discogs search engine (ex., sensitivity to slight changes in search terms).
+We can't control (1) but we can control (2) & (3), and this is what this tool focuses on.
 The completeness of the discogs DB and any music DB really varies based on the music: for example, data on  90s electronic music singles is much more complete than pre-war blues releases (1930s, 40s).

 To throw rough estimates from experience, I would say the average completness of the discogs DB with regards to the *year of release* is around 85-90%.
-95% of those are typically detected by this tool.
+95% of those are typically detected by this tool, which gives it a 95% prediction rate.

-However, it must be noted, there are many singles on discogs which have no original year of release but that of a reissue year, and in that case the tool will return the reissue date.
-For example, a disco single released in 1970s but for which no year is available for the original release on the discogs DB, but a year is availalbe for a reissue released at a later date (say 2015).
-In that case, the detected year for that track would be 2015 (and the label would be the reissue label).
+However, it must be noted, there are many singles on discogs which have no original year of release, in that case the tool will return the year of release of the earliest available reissue.
+For example, a disco single released in 1970s but for which no year is available for the original release, but a reissue exists (say, one released in 2015), the detected year for that track would be 2015 (and the label would be the reissue label).

 ## Contribution

-Looking forward to find like-minded collaborators passionate about similar subjects.
-Push requests are very welcome, just create an issue.
+Push requests are welcome, just create an issue.

 ## License